andyrosa/Sinclaude/README.md

 - Multiple number formats (decimal, hex, binary)
 - String literals in data directives
 - Error reporting with line numbers
-- Machine code output with line numbers, decimal data, and checksums — perfect for magazine listings in 'Sinclair User' and 'Your Computer' before GitHub existed.
+- Machine code output with line numbers, decimal data, and checksums — perfect for magazine listings in 'Sinclair User' and 'Your Computer' before GitHub existed

 ## Emulator States
-- App loads in the state "state_not_ready".
+- App loads in the state "state_not_ready"
-- If the URL contains an "asm" parameter, the app loads it as assembly code.
+- If the URL contains an "asm" parameter, the app loads it as assembly code
-- If it does not, it loads the default assembly.
+- If it does not, it loads the default assembly
 - If the user clicks "Assemble and Run" and it succeeds:
   - the program counter is set to the lowest ORG (or 0 if none is used)
   - SP is set to 65535